 • Chop the dry ingredients.
 Finely chop the parsley, oregano, chili pepper, and garlic.
 Alternatively, you can pulse the ingredients in a food processor (but see my note above on why I think hand chopping is best!).
 Then place the chopped ingredients in a small bowl.

-Chopped chimichurri sauce ingredients on a board
+Chopped chimichurri sauce ingredients.

-A small bowl of chimichurri sauce with a spoon
+A bowl of fresh chimichurri sauce.

 Lisa’s Tips